wang-julia/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - What did the game look like the first time you ran it?
 - List at least two concrete bugs you noticed at the start
-  (for example: "the secret number kept changing" or "the hints were backwards").
+  (for example: "the hints were backwards").

 ---